ajo01/appearance-sample-repo/README.md

 The api folder contains the bundled dependencies for the createAppearance api.

-The src folder contains the index.js file.
-This is where you can try adding your own functions to add as parameters in the createAppearance api.
+The src folder contains the script.js and draw.js file.
+The draw.js file is where you can try adding your own functions to add as parameters in the createAppearance api while the script.js is where the api is actually being called.

-The dist folder contains the bundled file of the index.js file.
-The index.html file relies on the customer.js bundle and you will have to run the build command every time you make changes to the index.js file to see changes reflected.
+The dist folder contains the bundled file of the script.js file.
+The index.html file relies on the customer.js bundle and you will have to run the build command every time you make changes to the script.js file to see changes reflected.

 ## Commands